-Marquette University confers the degree of bachelor of science on students who have satisfactorily completed the following majors: athletic training, biomedical sciences, clinical laboratory science, exercise physiology and speech pathology and audiology.
-Students who successfully complete the honors program may receive an honors bachelor of science in these majors.
+Marquette University confers the degree of bachelor of science on students who have satisfactorily completed the following majors in the College of Health Sciences: biomedical sciences; clinical laboratory science; exercise physiology; and speech pathology and audiology.
+Within the College of Health Sciences, Disciplinary Honors is available in the majors of exercise physiology and biomedical sciences.
+Students who successfully complete the Core Honors or Comprehensive Honors curriculum may earn a degree of honors bachelor of science or comprehensive honors bachelor of science, respectively.

-The degrees of master of science and doctor of philosophy are conferred through the Marquette University Graduate School.
-A master of science degree in speech-language pathology and a certificate in bilingual English-Spanish are offered by the Department of Speech Pathology and Audiology.
-A master of science and doctor of philosophy degree in Clinical and Translational Rehabilitation Health Science are offered through the Department of Physical Therapy.
-Biomedical sciences faculty participate in the doctoral specialization in neuroscience through the biological sciences graduate program.
+The following degrees are conferred through the Graduate School at Marquette University: master of science in speech-language pathology and a specialization in bilingual English-Spanish offered by the Department of Speech Pathology and Audiology; master of science and doctor of philosophy in Exercise and Rehabilitation Sciences offered by the Department of Physical Therapy; and master of science in Sports and Exercise Analytics offered by the Department of Physical Therapy.
+Biomedical sciences faculty participate in the doctoral specialization in neuroscience through the interdisciplinary neuroscience program in the Graduate School.
 Details for these programs can be found in the Graduate Bulletin.